SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

      -
      - Table to copy data into
    * - ``QUOTE``
-     - "
+     - ``"``
      -
      - Specifies an alternative quote character.
 The quote character must be a single, 1-byte printable ASCII character, and the equivalent octal syntax of the copy command can be used.
-The quote character cannot be contained in the field delimiter, the record delimiter, or the null marker. ``QUOTE`` can be used with ``csv_fdw`` in **COPY FROM** and foreign tables.
+The quote character cannot be contained in the field delimiter, the record delimiter, or the null marker. ``QUOTE`` can be used with ``csv_fdw`` in ``COPY FROM`` and foreign tables.
+The following characters cannot be an alternative quote character: ``"-.:\\0123456789abcdefghijklmnopqrstuvwxyzN"``
    * - ``fdw_name``
      -
      - ``csv_fdw``, ``orc_fdw``, ``parquet_fdw``, ``json_fdw``, or ``avro_fdw``